Annual checkups and vaccinations

-For this reason we strongly advise puppies should be vaccinated against Parvo virus, Distemper, Hepatitis, Leptospirosis and for pets entering kennels - Kennel Cough Vaccine.
+For this reason we strongly advise puppies should be vaccinated against Parvo virus, Distemper, Hepatitis, Leptospirosis and for pets entering kennels or doggie daycare centres - Kennel Cough Vaccine.

-For both puppies and kittens the vaccinations can start from 8 weeks of age with a second vaccination 3-4 weeks later.
+For puppies the vaccinations can start from 8 weeks of age with a second vaccination 2 weeks later.
 They should be kept isolated until at least 1 week after this second vaccination to allow the protection to build up.

 Rabbits are becoming increasingly popular as pets and like all pets, your rabbit needs to visit us from time to time for routine health examinations and vaccinations.

 Myxomatosis is a distressing viral disease spread by rabbit fleas and other blood sucking insects.
 The first symptoms are usually swollen eyes rapidly progressing to blindness.
 Affected rabbits become very ill and even with medication and nursing care, most will die as a result of the disease.
 A vaccine is now available and can be given at 6 weeks of age.